media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 Tags: clean, delete, file, files, images, image, media, library, upload, acf Donate link: https://meowapps.com/donation/
 Requires at least: 5.0
-Tested up to: 5.9
+Tested up to: 5.9.1
 Requires PHP: 7.0
-Stable tag: 6.3.0
+Stable tag: 6.3.1

 Clean your WordPress from unused files, broken media entries.
 Powerful engine and beautiful UI!

 == Description ==

 Media Cleaner cleans your Media Library from the media entries (and files) which aren't used in your website, as well as broken entries.
 An internal trash allows you to make sure everything works properly before deleting the media entries (and files) permanently.
 It uses a smart analysis powered by many implementations for specific plugins and themes.
+This is the perfect companion to [Database Cleaner](https://meowapps.com/plugin/database-cleaner/).

 **Before using this plugin, make sure you have a proper backup of your install.
 This step is not optional; it is required.
 You cannot trust any tools modifying or deleting your files.**

-For compatibility, Pro version and important information, please read this until the end.
+To know more about compatibility, important information and Pro version, please read this until the end.
 Last but not least, it is necessary to read the [tutorial](https://meowapps.com/media-cleaner-tutorial/).
 It is available on the official website, here: [Media Cleaner](https://meowapps.com/plugin/media-cleaner/).

 === IMPORTANT ===